-The final average will be computed as follows: 55% will be from lecture tests, 10% from homework, 20% from lab, and 15% from the final exam.
-Homework will be assigned for every major topic that is covered.
-Lab points will be determined based on lab report grades (see Lab Policies and Procedures handout for further details).
-The final exam will be comprehensive.
+The final average will be computed as follows: 50% will be from lecture tests, 10% from homework, 20% from lab, and 20% from the final exam.
+Students will be permitted to use a formula sheet on tests (special instructions regarding the formula sheet will be given prior to each test).
+During tests, students are not permitted to wear headphones or use any electronic resource other than a watch and calculator.
+Homework will be assigned from each chapter covered.
+The final exam is comprehensive.
+Lab points will be determined based on lab report grades (see Lab Policies and Procedures handout).

-Grade Final Average
+Scale: Grade Final Average

-- A 90-100
+Α 90-100

-- B 80-89
+В 80-89

-- C 70-79
+С 70-79

-- D 60-69
+D 60-69

-- F 0-59
+F 0-59